-Congradulations to Eva-Maria Collins on being named a 2016 Cottrell Scholar!
+Congratulations to Eva-Maria Collins on being named a 2016 Cottrell Scholar!

 Our Paper on Scrunching in planarians has been published in Physical Biology

-Congradulations to Danielle on her ARCS scholarship!
+Congratulations to Danielle on her ARCS scholarship!

 Hongyu Zhang, Karen Hsu, and Steve Pei join the lab.
 Welcome!

 Our paper on a new planarian screening platform for neurotoxicology was published in toxicological sciences

 UCSD's Newspaper on our Research:Flatworms as an Alternative to Mammals for Toxicology Tests

 Our paper on planarian dynamins has now appeared in Biology Open: